EpsilonSolutions/netscaler-command-reference/docs/cluster/cluster-instance/cluster-instance.md

 Maximum value: 16

 <b>deadInterval</b>
-Amount of time, in seconds, after which nodes that do not respond to the heartbeats are assumed to be down.
+Amount of time, in seconds, after which nodes that do not respond to the heartbeats are assumed to be down.If the value is less than 3 sec, set the helloInterval parameter to 200 msec
 Default value: 3
-Minimum value: 3
+Minimum value: 1
 Maximum value: 60

 <b>helloInterval</b>
-Interval, in milliseconds, at which heartbeats are sent to each cluster node to check the health status.
+Interval, in milliseconds, at which heartbeats are sent to each cluster node to check the health status.Set the value to 200 msec, if the deadInterval parameter is less than 3 sec
 Default value: 200
 Minimum value: 200
 Maximum value: 1000